In This Section

 Bio

-Dr. Waasdorp is a Research Assistant Professor in Psychiatry, Perelman School of Medicine at the University of Pennsylvania and the Director of Research for School-Based Bullying and Social Emotional Learning for the Center for Violence Prevention at Children’s Hospital of Philadelphia.
-Her research focuses on aggression and bullying, as well as the design and assessment of school-based interventions related to reducing bullying and aggression and improving children’s social and emotional skills.
-At CHOP, she leads the evaluation of three school-based interventions, Preventing Relational Aggression Every day (PRAISE), Friend to Friend (F2F) and the Bullying Classroom Check-up (BCCU).
-PRAISE and F2F are aimed at reducing aggression and bullying for urban elementary school youth.
-BCCU is a program that addresses bullying using an innovative, transportable training simulator combined with an evidence-based teacher-coaching model, to increase teachers’ prevention, detection, and responses to bullying.
-These programs are part of CHOP’s Center for Violence Prevention.
-She also focuses on cyberbullying and building children’s social and emotional skills.
+Dr. Waasdorp is an Assistant Professor (tenure track) in Psychiatry at Perelman School of Medicine at the University of Pennsylvania and the Director of Research for School-Based Bullying and Social Emotional Learning for the Center for Violence Prevention at Children's Hospital of Philadelphia (CHOP).
+Dr. Waasdorp is also a faculty member in the Center for Injury Research and Prevention at CHOP and PolicyLab.
+Her research focuses on designing and assessing school-based interventions aimed at reducing bullying and aggression and improving children's social and emotional skills (SEL).
+Dr. Waasdorp leads the evaluation of three school-based interventions, Preventing Relational Aggression Every day (PRAISE), Friend to Friend (F2F) and the Bullying Classroom Check-up (BCCU).
+PRAISE and F2F aim to reduce aggression and bullying among elementary school youth attending under-resourced schools.
+BCCU is a program that addresses bullying using an innovative, transportable training simulator combined with an evidence-based teacher-coaching model to increase teachers' prevention, detection, and responses to bullying.
+These programs are part of CHOP's Center for Violence Prevention.
+Dr. Waasdorp also serves as the lead on contracts with local and surrounding school districts, focusing on providing trauma-informed SEL training and curricula to support SEL in classroom-based community meetings and research on a district's nursing programming.
+Finally, she provides consultation for two technology companies that (1) aim to improve children's social and emotional health through reducing cyberbullying and, (2) on a scientific advisory board for an app that aims to provide mental health and social-emotional supports.

-Dr. Waasdorp publishes peer-reviewed manuscripts on school-based bullying prevention/intervention, forms of bullying and victimization, children’s coping with bullying, teachers’ and parents’ responses to bullying, positive social and emotional development, and the impact of a school’s climate on a child’s development.
-She also has authored a book for teachers on bullying prevention as well as numerous book chapters on bullying and cyberbullying.
+Dr. Waasdorp publishes peer-reviewed manuscripts on cyberbullying, school-based bullying prevention/intervention, forms of bullying and victimization, children's coping with bullying, teachers' and parents' responses to bullying, positive social and emotional development, and the impact of a school's climate on a child's development.
+She has also authored a book for teachers on bullying prevention and numerous book chapters on bullying and cyberbullying.

 Education and Training